After contract signing for our Creative Studio, a Creative Lead and project manager will be assigned to your account as primary contacts.

 If you think of each of your ads as a landing page, your objective should be to break down each ad into pieces.
 Test each piece to determine its value and financial contribution.
-Once you know which ad is the primary performance drivers, you can leverage those learnings to keep your best concepts alive indefinitely.
+Once you know which ad is the primary performance driver, you can leverage those learnings to keep your best concepts alive indefinitely.

 Here are some of the elements we like to test:

 There are a lot of elements to test, but here are some of our favorites: